Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Preliminaries

 \end{definition} \begin{definition} \cite[Definition 2]{Glotfelter19} A set $\mc C \subset \R^n \times \R$ is hybrid forward invariant with respect to \eqref{eq:diff_inc} and a switching sequence $\{\tau^{\mrm k}\}_{\mrm k=1}^\infty$ for \eqref{eq:diff_inc} if and only if for every Carath\'{e}odry solution starting from $x_0$ at $t_0$,

 \end{definition} Definition~\ref{def:hyb_fw_inv} signifies the desirable behavior of the system.
 Namely, if the state is inside of the admissible set $\mc C$ at the initial time and the state does not leave the set at any jump, then the state remains in the set.
 In the scenario introduced later on, the admissible set for Quadcopter $i$ switches every time its neighboring agents change.
 Therefore, by achieving the hybrid forward invariance of the set prohibiting the unsurveilled area in-between a team, the unmonitored area does not appear if the changes in the graph make no holes instantaneously.
+Furthermore, even if a change in the graph results in the appearance of a hole, such a hole can be eliminated by the general property of CBFs that yields the safe set attractive \cite{Glotfelter19,Ames2019_CBF_thapp}.
+This will be demonstrated in simulation in Section~\ref{ssec:sim_nine}.

 To capture the above requirements, we presume $h$ is not time-varying during each switching interval $t' \in [\tau^{\mrm k}, \tau^{\mrm k+1})$, which can be modeled with $h^{\mrm k} : \mc D^{\mrm k} \subset \R^n \to \R$ as